jniltinho/peekaping/apps/docs/docs/self-hosting/docker-with-mongo.md

 :::warning Important Security Notes
 - **Change all default passwords and secret keys**
 - Use strong, unique passwords for the database
-- Generate secure JWT secret keys (use a password generator)
 - Consider using environment-specific secrets management
 :::